junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 *Tell me, please.* Dean thinks hard, seeing Cas's eyes widen slightly, realizing the thought must have been conveyed through the prayer accidentally.

 "It's... not easy," Cas murmurs, his voice husky and reluctant.
 "But it's gone now, so it doesn't matter."
-His eyes flicker to outside of the door.
+His eyes flicker to the outside of the door.
 Some outlines of dead and wounded men can be seen from where they stand.
 The moonlight is bright tonight.

 "No, it matters," Dean tells him, his voice adamant.
 "It matters to me."